Skip to main content

 2.1.
 Use keyboard shortcuts to zoom

-1. Open System Preferences and select Accessibility.
+1. Open System Settings and select Accessibility.

-2. Find Zoom on the left-hand panel.
+2. Find Zoom on the right-hand panel.

 4. Use keyboard shortcuts to zoom in. such as: